Ryouh/Feats-Revisited/Feats.md

 * While you are wearing heavy armor, bludgeoning, piercing, and slashing damage  that you take from nonmagical weapons is reduced by 3.

-\page
-<div class='pageNumber auto'></div>

 ### Martial Adept

 **Prerequisite:** Level 3.

 You have martial training that allows you to perform special combat maneuvers.
-You gain the following benefits:

 * You learn two maneuvers of your choice from among those available to the Battle Master archetype in the fighter class.
 If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).
 * You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

+\page
+<div class='pageNumber auto'></div>

 ### Medium Armor Master

 **Prerequisite:** Level 3 Proficiency with medium armor.

-You have practiced moving in medium armor to gain the following benefits:
+You have practiced moving in medium armor.

 * Wearing medium armor doesn't impose disadvantage on your Dexterity (Stealth) checks.
 * When you wear medium armor, you can add 3, rather than 2, to your AC if you have a Dexterity of 16 or higher.